project-jade-garden/jade-garden/packages/core/README.md

   - `cn`: Alias for clsx/lite.
   - `cx`: Alias for clsx.
   - **Plugin Functions**:
-    - `prefixClasses`: A utility to simplify the maintenance of prefixed CSS classes.
+    - `prefixes`: A utility to simplify the maintenance of prefixed CSS classes.
     - `traits`: Generates CSS class names and data attributes.

 ### CVA (Class Variant Authority)